skillfulhacks/nav/README.md

 ---
 @SkillfulHacks
 * Changes
+• Added a Update Function to Tab Files, Allowing for Updates After Startup
 • Added Configs >> xvrc.yaml
 • Added the Command "pinternal"; Prints a Internal Var
 • Added the Command "lsinternal"; Lists All Internal Vars